juri-sinitson/angular-monorepo/README.md

 We execute in general as described in the generated documentation below.
 Use the `npx` command in front of the `nx` e.g. `npx nx serve app1` to be sure you use the nx executable from the current repo!

+**NOTE!**

+For execution use either a Linux machine and a bash terminal or [GitBash](https://git-scm.com/download/win) in case of Windows.
+The latter is usually included in the git installer for Windows and is installed together with git by default.

 ## Local machine
 To have as less overhead as possible, execute the commands directly in your